dxatscale/dxatscale/README.md

 ## ⭐   New Feature

 - sfpowerscripts is now able to use multiple stages for prepare.
 This will help you to circumvent timeouts on cloud hosted agents of most ci/cd platforms.
-Read on more about the feature here https://docs.dxatscale.io/v/release-june-22/sfpowerscripts/orchestrator/prepare#using-prepare-in-multiple-stages.
-Also do check the decision record to understand the reasoning
+Read on more about the feature [here](https://docs.dxatscale.io/v/release-june-22/sfpowerscripts/orchestrator/prepare#using-prepare-in-multiple-stages).  <br><br>Also check the [decision record](https://github.com/dxatscale/sfpowerscripts/blob/main/decision%20records/prepare/002-prepare-daisy-chaining.md) to understand the reasoning.<br><br>
 ![image](https://user-images.githubusercontent.com/43767972/174704029-08f82cfb-40b6-4513-8e93-1bcc412c20d6.png)